nginx/agent/docs/proto/proto.md

 <a name="f5-nginx-agent-sdk-MetricsService"></a>

 ### MetricsService
-MetricsService is responsible for ingesting high volume metrics and events
+Represents a metrics service which is responsible for ingesting high volume metrics and events

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|